 Get Smart with Scheduling

-You (hopefully) already know that you will need to keep a schedule as a student athlete.
+You (hopefully) already know that you will need to keep a schedule as a college student athlete.
 But smart scheduling requires more than just writing down the things you need to do in an organizer.
 Here are some of the steps you need to do make an iron-clad schedule.

 - Break Your Schedule into 30 Minute Time Segments: You can forget about a daily planner, or even an hourly planner.
 You need to break down your schedule into small chunks of time so you can effectively manage time and commitments.